 In 1910, Henry E. Huntington began acquiring a large collection of outdoor sculptures, personally deciding on the exact location for each piece of garden statuary.
 Some of the statues were moved as many as three times until Huntington was satisfied.
-Love is a common theme among the garden sculpture, most of which dates from the late 17th and early 18th centuries, although some are the works of twentieth-century American artists such as Anna Hyatt Huntington, the wife of Archer Huntington, Arabella’s only child by her first marriage.
-Visitors today can see an array of statuary in different mediums and from various cultural traditions across Europe.
+Love is a common theme among the garden sculpture, most of which dates from the late 17th and early 18th centuries, although some are the works of 20th-century American artists such as Anna Hyatt Huntington, the wife of Archer Huntington, Arabella’s only child by her first marriage.
+Visitors today can see an array of statuary in different media and from various cultural traditions across Europe and beyond.

 On your visit, be sure to look for:

 Hubert Le Sueur (ca. 1590-after 1658)

 ca. 1648, Bronze, French

 Location: Front of Library Exhibition Hall

 For those who have been to the Louvre in Paris, this bronze sculpture may appear familiar.
 The goddess was cast by 17th-century sculptor Hubert Le Sueur, who served as court sculptor to Charles I, king of England (1600-1649), from a replicated mold of the antique original in the Louvre.
 Diana is part of a set along with Apollo, Hercules with Telephos, and Hermes.
 The only other known set from the series is located at Windsor Castle.

 17th century, Istrian stone, Italian

 The Italian fountain had been brought to England in the early 18th-century and remained there until it was purchased by Henry Huntington in 1915.
 It was shipped from New York in 48 boxes that filled an entire railway car.
 Oddly enough, the fountain arrived without assembly instructions and with a few extra pieces.
 It eventually was installed five years after the completion of the main house (ca. 1916).

 after Simon-Louis Boizot